leeolayvar/global.hackathon/TEAMS.md

 ---------------------------------------

-My name is Maja Dinjar.
+[Source](/docker-shared/projects/global.hackathon/Teams/AgainstFlow/ABOUT.md)My name is Maja Dinjar.
 I come from Croatia, small country with a beatiful seaside.

 Maps were always my passion, and on this Hackathon I'll try to represent the world what are maps capable of doing today.